 The information on this page is intended for anyone who may need assistance in taking the individual safety actions described on this website.
 Whether you have a disability, functional needs, medical condition, or an injury that impacts your mobility, you may need extra assistance in an emergency.

-The individual actions described under the types of emergency buttons still apply, but the execution may need to be altered to account for your circumstances.
+The individual actions described under the types of emergency tabs still apply, but the execution may need to be altered to account for your circumstances.
 No single policy can cover every emergency condition or cover every individual’s needs.
 Please consider the following recommendations.

 If you are unable to evacuate:

 - ACT—Take steps to protect yourself.